 The ancient town is located to the right of the Fushë Kruja to Kruja road by Halil village.

 The first excavations began at the site in 1963 and since then a 30m long Stoa has been unearthed.
-The monument clearly resembles the Stoa of Apollonia, indicating the strong links between these two cities
+The monument clearly resembles the Stoa of Apollonia, indicating the strong links between these two cities.

 The castle seems to have been built in the 4th century A.D. to withstand gothic invasions, while other finds bring the earliest date of occupation in the area to the 5th-4th centuries B.C.

 Excavations near the cape of Treport have revealed traces of an ancient settlement dating from the 7th century B.C.
-Over the centuries the settlement extended and a new wall was built around it in the 4th century B.C.
+Over the centuries the settlement extended, and a new wall was built around it in the 4th century B.C.

 It is sometime in the 6th century A.D. that the town changes name to Hagia Saranda or Forty Saints, but it is unclear under what circumstances this happened.
 This may be related to the construction of a great basilica on a hill overlooking the modern city of Saranda.
-Various monuments and archaeological finds from the city have came to light during many years of research, such as the synagogue/basilica, a portion of a Roman Imperial archway, a late antique house, an apsidal building, an Odeon, a cemetery, and a building with an elaborate mosaic, the so-called Dolphin pavement.
+Various monuments and archaeological finds from the city have come to light during many years of research, such as the synagogue/basilica, a portion of a Roman Imperial archway, a late antique house, an apsidal building, an Odeon, a cemetery, and a building with an elaborate mosaic, the so-called Dolphin pavement.

 Fortified settlement of Gradishta e Belshit

 The settlement of Gradishta e Belshit is located near the Belsh village on the west side of Devolli river.
 The main phases of identification at this settlement are dated from the Late Bronze Age period until the Late Antique period, including the refortification of the settlement.
 Inside the necropolis of the city materials date from the 4th-1st centuries B.C. and 4th-6th centuries A.D.